yonacwy/bible_parser_flutter/README.md

 See the `/example` folder for a complete working example of both approaches.
 The example app demonstrates:

-- Parsing Bible files in OSIS, USFX, and ZXBML formats
+- Parsing Bible files in OSIS and USFX formats
 - Database initialization and querying
-- Searching for verses containing specific text
 - Browsing verses by book and chapter selection
-- Displaying formatted Bible text with proper scrolling

 ## License